dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The Header Object and its contents are defined in section 4 of [JWS].
 The Header Object for a signed vCon MUST include the alg and either the x5c or x5u arrays.
-The x5c or x5u requirement makes the management and use of vCons easier, allowing the certifcate chain to be found as the vCon is moved.
+The x5c or x5u requirement makes the management and use of vCons easier, allowing the certificate chain to be found as the vCon is moved.

 * alg: "String"

     The string value of alg is defined in section 4.1.1 of [JWS].
-For a signed vCon this value SHOULD be "RS256" to maximize interoperablity.
+For a signed vCon this value SHOULD be "RS256" to maximize interoperability.

 * x5c: "String[]" (MUST provide x5c or x5u)